Incentives and Benefits for Greater Employee Engagement

 12 Ways to Increase Employee Engagement and Productivity

 In a perfect world, employees would arrive at work each day with bright smiles on their faces, eager to be productive and engaged with their colleagues.
 But, the sad truth is that a vast number of employees are either disengaged or on their way out of the organization.
-According to Gallup Poll, nearly 70 percent of all employees are disengaged, leaving only about one-third of the workforce actively participating in their jobs at full production.
-This averages out to $350 billion per year in lost production.
+According to Gallup Poll, nearly 66 percent of all employees are disengaged, leaving only about one-third of the workforce actively participating in their jobs at full production.
+This averages out to hundreds of billions of dollars a year in lost production.

 The reasons for employee disengagement vary from one workplace to another, but most of the time it stems from: